 The Department of Wildlife and Fisheries Sciences offers four degree programs.
 Traditional Masters of Science and Ph.D. degrees are in wildlife and fisheries sciences.
 The department also offer two distance education programs, a Masters of Wildlife Science and a Masters of Natural Resource Development.
 Both of these programs are non-thesis.
 The Masters of Natural Resources Development in offered as an interdisciplinary degree with the departments of Ecosystem Science and Management and Recreation, Park and Tourism Sciences.
 These programs prepare students for careers with academic institutions, governmental agencies and private business/industry.
 Studies in environmental conservation and education are available to those students interested in preparing themselves for public service in a number of fields other than research and management.
 The non-thesis Masters programs are designed to give students broad academic training combined with practical experience, to develop problem-solving and management skills.
-The MS (thesis option) and Ph.D. degrees require a strong background in the basic and applied agricultural and life sciences, particularly as they relate to whole-organism biological systems.
+The MS (thesis option) and Ph.D. degrees require a strong background in the basic and applied sciences, particularly as they relate to whole-organism biological systems.
 The latter two degrees involve intensive research, and the resulting thesis or dissertation must demonstrate a superior knowledge and understanding of the subject area.

 Graduate study in the Department of Wildlife and Fisheries Sciences normally requires some breadth in several disciplines, which differ among courses of study and are dependent on candidate background.
 The academic program of study is tailored to the background and educational goals of each degree candidate in consultation with his or her Graduate Advisory Committee.
 International students are required to meet a foreign language requirement set forth by the university.